Skip to main content

 • There is $181.5 million appropriated for FY 2024-25.
 Your RU will receive a proportionate amount of that allocation, based on the healthcare contributions collected from your RU.
 You will then reimburse employees with the amount received.

 • The Sec.
-147g healthcare reimbursement is not reportable on a Detail 2 — Wage and Service records (DTL2) record.
-It is reportable on a Detail 4 — DC Contribution records (DTL4) record, but only for members who were active in FY 2025.
-It is not reportable on a DTL2 or a DTL4 record for members who are retired or terminated at the time of the reimbursement payment.
+147g healthcare reimbursement is not reportable on a Detail 2 – Wage and Service (DTL2) record but is reportable on a Detail 4 – DC Contributions (DTL4) record, with a few exceptions:

 • Yes.
 The initial 3% healthcare contributions made by members were excluded from gross income and therefore not taxed.
 Reimbursement of the 3% healthcare contributions would be considered taxable income and treated as such when the reimbursement payment is made.